chime-experiment/coco/docs/endpoint.rst

     Names of variables to check and the expected values (e.g. my_string: "expected value"). type : dict(str, str)
-    Names of variables to check and the expected types (e.g. my_var: float).
+    Names of variables to check and the expected types (e.g. my_var: float). state : str or dict[str, str]
+    Compare the reply with a part of the internal state.
+If this is a string, it should be the path to a part of the internal state.
+The whole reply will be compared to that part of the state.
+    If a dict is given here, it should have names of expected reply fields and values should be paths to the internal state to compare with. state_hash : dict[str, str]
+    Compare a hash that is expected in a field of the reply with a hash calculated for a part of the state.
+Keys should be fields of the reply that contain a hash and values should be paths to the internal state.
+The hash of the state under this path will be computed and compared with the one from the reply.